linuxergr/camera-control-webcam-switch-indicator/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # [Why on Free (Object) Pascal](https://dubst3pp4.github.io/post/2017-10-03-why-i-use-object-pascal/) and not Python3 or any other?

-## Some of the reasons are:
+## Some of the main reasons are:

-- Easier code mainenance, really important in the log term
+- Easier code mainenance, really important in the long term

 - Nice memory footprint...
-29.4 MB with much more Graphical User Interface (two icon trays, one About Form and one Main Form), versus 23.2 MB of Camera Monitor Python3 (one trayicon, no Graphical User Interface)
+29.4 MB with much more Graphical User Interface (two icon trays, one About Form and one Main Form), versus 23.2 MB of Camera Monitor Python3 (one trayicon, no Graphical User Interface).
+For Desktop Systems is not a big deal, but Linux does not run only on desktops.

     ![Screenshot](https://imgur.com/A7rIahz.png)